I have been keen on mountain biking since the late 1980s.

 I've used the Spark to complete the South Downs Way in a day a number of times and it is the perfect bike for epic all-day summer rides.

 For the first winter that I owned the Spark I rode it through all conditions.
-Mud clearnance is actually very good but the level of wear and tear on the top level components and the fact that all the pivot bearings have required replacing twice in two years makes it obvious that it is only sensible to think of the Spark as a summer-only race machine.
+Mud clearnance is actually very good but the level of wear and tear on the top level components and the fact that all the pivot bearings have required replacing twice in two years makes it obvious that it is only sensible to think of the Spark as a summer race-only machine.

 The social network I started for riders in my local area is www.petersfieldmountainbikers.org.uk

-For many years my preferred choice of motorised transport has been the motorbike.
+My preferred choice of motorised transport is motorbike.
+I guess this is because I do not have the patience to sit in traffic and don't like to be dependant upon unreliable public transport.
 I passed my full motorcycle test in 1992 and have owned four different bikes since then.
 In April 2004 I passed the Institute of Advanced Motorists motorcycle test.

-From 2005 to 2012 I owned a 2005 BMW R 1200 GS — a large capacity touring/enduro bike built to be as good off-road as it is on road (GS stands for ‘gelande/strasse’ which translates as ‘off-road/street’).
+I currently own a 2005 BMW R 1200 GS — a large capacity touring/enduro bike built to be as good off-road as it is on road (GS stands for ‘gelande/strasse’ which translates as ‘off-road/street’).

 I am interested in, but not that knowledgeable about, historic motorcycles.
 Museums that have interesting collections can be found on my ‘Places to Visit’ page.